ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 > A Monte Carlo simulation framework for studying aggregate insurance losses under the Collective Risk Model using a Compound Poisson distribution implemented in R.

-# Monte Carlo Simulation of Aggregate Insurance Claims

-> A Collective Risk Model implemented in R.

 ---

 ## Overview